akharrou/QuickDocs/In-The-Makings/LLDB.md

 ---
 > *(More) Advanced commands for operating on breakpoints: (for advanced users)*

-*"Breakpoints carry two orthognal sets of information: one specifies where to set the breakpoint, and the other how to react when the breakpoint is hit.
+**Know that** -- *"Breakpoints carry two orthognal sets of information: one specifies where to set the breakpoint, and the other how to react when the breakpoint is hit.
 The latter set of information (e.g. commands, conditions, hit-count, auto-continue…) we call breakpoint options." – [LLDB :: Tutorial :: Breakpoint Names](https://lldb.llvm.org/use/tutorial.html#breakpoint-names)*

 -	***Set a breakpoint options** (e.g. conditions, comamnds, ...):*